 - Motivated by a desire to avoid regression of existing capabilities.

 - Includes reuse of existing test-ware (especially test cases and test data), extensive automation of regression tests and standard test suites.

 - the test team uses various techniques to manage the risk of regression, especially functional and/or non-functional regression test automation

 - When regression testing a web-based application, testers can use a GUI-based test automation tool to automate the typical and exception use cases for the application.
 Those tests are then executed any time the application is modified

-Consultative/Directed strategies (such as user-directed testing)
+Consultative/Directed test strategies (such as user-directed testing)

 - driven primarily by the advice, guidance, or instructions of stakeholders, business domain experts, or technology experts